 During long deployments in biologically active waters, organisms can grow on the windows and severely degrade the HydroScat's performance.
-To prevent this the HydroScat-4 can be equipped with a mechanical shutter that covers the windows with a copper plate when the sensor is not sampling, under the control of the HydroScat's logging controller.
+To prevent this the HydroScat-2 can be equipped with a mechanical shutter that covers the windows with a copper plate when the sensor is not sampling.
+The shutter is powered and controlled by the HydroScat-2 (whether from its internal batteries or from an external source).